kaysalawu/gcp-network-terraform/README.md

   - [F. Simple Hybrid Connectivity](#f-simple-hybrid-connectivity)
 <!-- /TOC -->

-This collection of Terraform blueprints demonstrates different hub and spoke network patterns using classic networking products and services.
+This collection of Terraform blueprints demonstrates different hub and spoke network patterns using the latest networking products and services.
 It features:
-* VPC firewall rules
-* Multi-NIC appliances for layer 7 inspection
+* Cloud NGFW firewall policies with layer 7 inspection
+* Secure tags
+* Secure web proxy
-* Simple hybrid Network Connectivity Centre configurations
+* Advanced hybrid Network Connectivity Centre configurations

 ## A. Hub and Spoke with HA VPN to On-premises